Hryhorii Kvitka-Osnovianenko: Life and work

-Hryhorii Kvitka-Osnovianenko was born in 1778 in the village of Osnova, near the city of Kharkiv, to a family of Ukrainian nobility.
+Hryhorii Kvitka-Osnovianenko was born in 1778 in the village of Osnova, Sloboda Ukraine Governorate (now within the city of Kharkiv), to a family of Ukrainian nobility.
 He adopted the pen name "Osnovianenko," a reference to the village of his birth, when he embarked on his literary career.

-In 1812, Hryhorii Kvitka-Osnovianenko begins his social activities.
-He was appointed the director of a new regular lay theatre open in Kharkiv.
-Kvitka-Osnovianenko carried his love to theatre through all his life.
-Later this feeling made him write theatre drama works.
-In 1841, he wrote his marvellously interesting "Kharkiv Theatre History".
+A deeply religious person, at the age of 23 Kvitka entered a monastery, but returned to civil life four years later.
+Starting from 1812, Hryhorii Kvitka-Osnovianenko began his social activities, being appointed the director of a new regular lay theatre which opened in Kharkiv.
+The love for theatre, which he preserved through all his life, led him to become an author of theatrical drama works.
+In 1841 he wrote his "Kharkiv Theatre History".
+Along with his theatrical activities, Kvitka-Osnovianenko also engaged in philanthropy and became the founder of an Institute for Noble Maidens.
+He also served as the local Marshal of the Nobility and headed the chamber of Kharkiv's criminal court.

-Kvitka-Osnovianenko was one of the earliest proponents of Ukrainian as a literary language and began publishing in the first Ukrainian literary journals printed in Kharkiv in the early 19th century.
-Like most of his contemporaries in the Ukrainian literary scene, he also wrote in Russian.
+Starting his career as an author, in 1820-1822 Kvitka-Osnovianenko published his first works in Russian language.
+In this he followed the steps of the majority of his contemporaries in the Ukrainian literary scene.However, with time Kvitka-Osnovianenko became one of the earliest proponents of Ukrainian as a literary language and began publishing in the first Ukrainian literary journals printed in Kharkiv.
 He corresponded respectfully with Taras Shevchenko, keeping up constantly with literary life.
 He was a friend of Nikolai Gogol, and it is possible that Gogol's play The Government Inspector was inspired by Kvitka-Osnovianenko's satiric drama The Visitor from the Capitol or Turmoil in a District Town, which has a very similar plot and cast of characters.

-His Ukrainian-language works were mostly burlesque and satirical in nature, but he also wrote more serious prose, such as his sentimental novella Marusia.
-He started Ukrainian classicist prose with the novella Marusia.
-According to his own statement about the novella, he wrote it "to prove to one unbeliever that something gentle and touching can be written in the Ukrainian language."
+In his works Kvitka-Osnovianenko initially followed Ivan Kotliarevsky's travesty tradition.
+His Ukrainian-language works were mostly burlesque and satirical in nature, but he also wrote more serious prose, such as his sentimentalist novella Marusia, which initiated the genre of Ukrainian classicist prose.
+According to Kvitka's own statement about the novella, he wrote it "to prove to one unbeliever that something gentle and touching can be written in the Ukrainian language."

 He also tried his hand at the gothic genre with his "Dead Man’s Easter" (1834).